kuegi/defichain_maxi/ocean-client/README.md

 - /defichain-maxi/settings/move-to-treshold = treshold DFI amount.
 IF amount > treshold DFI will moved
 - /defichain-maxi/settings/move-to-address = DFI address of the receiver

+This fork can pick best APR dStock every X blocks
+- /defichain-maxi/setting/switch-pool-in-blocks = set intervall for switch in blocks

 # Build & preparing for upload
 We recommend running it as a lambda on AWS. with reasonable settings (trigger every 10 minutes) you will even stay within the free tier of AWS.